samb00ka/DNSkron/README.md

 - For a target domain "free-mp3-radio.fm" we will create a "free-mp3-radio" case and use key words "mp3, radio, fm, music", they will help us to find related domains (can be operated by the same owner).

 In addition to stdout output the script creates a folder with a csv file with all IP addresses found and a txt file with subdomains and IP related information.
+Timestamp shows when domain was seen on IP for the last time.

 API limit is enough for a non-commercial daily use.
 The script was tested on Ubuntu/Debian systems.